BeckyPollard/BeckyPollard/README.md

 # Hello, I'm Becky! ![Becky Pollard is available to hire](https://img.shields.io/static/v1?label=⭐️&message=CURRENTLY%20AVAILABLE%20FOR%20HIRE%20⭐️&labelColor=40c463&color=40c463)

+I'm a driven programmer with a focus on frontend web development.
+Coding and technology brings me joy, and I love sharing that joy with by empowering others through knowledge sharing and mentoring.
+I have a history of clean, well documented, and maintainable code.
+I'm always striving to improve my knowledge, and am excited to continue growing as a developer.

-Hi!
-I've been a web developer since 2018, with a passion for front-end programming.
-I love action/fantasy/role-playing games, am an enthusiast about many topics of thanatology, an advocate for the benefits of a good night's sleep, and a friend with a flair for making tech feel human.
+Aside from coding, I love action/fantasy/role-playing games, am an enthusiast about many topics of thanatology, an advocate for the benefits of a good night's sleep, and a friend with a flair for making tech feel human.

 ## Let's talk
 - [Contact me](https://becky.dev/contact)